A WETLAND OF INTERNATIONAL IMPORTANCE

 ABOUT THE DESIGNATION

-The Caddo Lake Ramsar Site currently includes approximately 20,000 acres on the Texas -Louisiana Border.
+The Caddo Lake Ramsar Site currently includes approximately 20,000 acres on the Texas – Louisiana Border.
 The site includes both public and private lands, in and along Caddo Lake and some of its tributaries.
 The Ramsar designation was accomplished through unique collaborations between the U.S. Fish and Wildlife Service, Texas Parks and Wildlife Department, the U.S. Army, and the Caddo Lake Institute.
+There are plans in the works to expand this prestigious designation to the Louisiana side of Caddo lake.

 HISTORY OF THE DESIGNATION